dbennett455/jqAjax/README.md

 Naruto Shippuden posted a [entry on his blog](http://noypi-linux.blogspot.com/2013/05/build-jquery-with-ajax-only.html) discussing this technique.
 It compiles down much smaller than the new jQuery custom build with ajax only (37k smaller).
 It contains good support for older browsers and a good implementation of the newer features such as the AJAX promise interface.

-There is some hand editing between the extraction from the jquery sources and the compilation of the minified version.
-Namely the renaming of jQuery refences to jqAjax to avoid conflicts and the removal of the global $ identifier and the noConflict() method (which is no longer needed).
-I have included a patch file that documents the changes.
+The renaming of jQuery refences to jqAjax and the removal of the global $ identifier and the noConflict() method (which is no longer needed). is handled by the modify.js script which runs under node.js.

 Required to build:
   - Build is dependent on Linux system.
 Cygwin or other Unix might work but hasn't been tested